plu/pxctest/README.md

 }
 ```

-For this operation being successful, the Simulator must not be launched yet when using the `--preferences` option.
+For this operation to succeed, the Simulator must not be launched yet when using the `--preferences` option.

 ## Development